 The program strives to produce graduates who are going to be competitive in the dietetic internship (supervised practice accredited by the Accreditation Council for Education in Nutrition and Dietetics [ACEND]) application process, be successful in completion of a dietetic internship program, will pass the RDN registration exam, and be a dietitian who makes valuable contributions to the profession.

-Becoming a Registered Dietitian
+Becoming a Registered Dietitian Nutritionist

-In order to become a Registered Dietitian (RD) a student must complete the following steps.
+In order to become a Registered Dietitian Nutritionist (RDN) a San Diego State University (SDSU) student must complete the following steps:

-The San Diego State University Didactic Program in Dietetics (DPD) is Accredited by the Accreditation Council for Education in Nutrition and Dietetics.
+The San Diego State University Didactic Program in Dietetics (DPD) is accredited by the:

 Accreditation Council for Education in Nutrition and Dietetics of the

 Academy of Nutrition and Dietetics

 120 South Riverside Plaza, Suite 2190